iendicott/Home-Assistant/SunSynk ESP Code/README.md

 ![image](https://github.com/iendicott/Home-Assistant/blob/main/SunSynk%20ESP%20Code/SS8.png)

-Once you have built the product you'll need to install ESP Home on your Home Assistant console and then upload this to you ESP device https://github.com/iendicott/Home-Assistant/blob/main/SunSynk%20ESP%20Code/ESP%20Inverter.yaml
+Once you have built the product you'll need to install ESP Home on your Home Assistant console and then upload this to your ESP device https://github.com/iendicott/Home-Assistant/blob/main/SunSynk%20ESP%20Code/ESP%20Inverter.yaml

 ## Disclaimer.